Florida Gateway College: Nursing

 To meet the shortage of RNs, a bridge program was created for existing LPNs.
 However, most working LPNs could not afford to take a year off and return to school.
 In 2005, the Lake City Medical Center donated $130,000 to fund a new 12-month fast track bridge program.
 Classes were held two nights a week with clinical experience on Saturdays.

 In 2003, the nursing program at FGC was limited to 24 students.

 In June, 2008 that number had grown to 60.

 In January 2013 the number of students accepted into the Traditional RN Program was increased to 100.

-Corrections
+Law Enforcement, Corrections, and Public Service

+The Roberts School of Public Service, Avery and Twyla, is located on the FGC Olustee Campus.
+At least four buildings are located on the approximately 40-acre Olustee Campus, which accommodates 900 students a day.
+A 3,000 square foot CDL training facility, two illuminated 50-yard pistol ranges, a 180-yard rifle range, two training facilities for gun ranges, and two brand-new parking spaces are also located there.
+The School of Public Service provides CDL training in addition to courses for emergency medical technicians, paramedics, firemen, and correction officers.

+Since 2016, they have undergone more than $5 million in upgrades, and they are now known as the Avery and Twyla Roberts School of Public Service.

-The program for certification of correctional officers began in the early-1970s as a cooperative effort between the college and the Florida Department of Corrections and was offered in both day and evening schedules.
+The program for certification of correctional officers initially began in the early-1970s as a cooperative effort between the college and the Florida Department of Corrections and was offered in both day and evening schedules.
 The college's five-county district includes over a dozen state incarceration facilities including major prisons, work camps and forestry camps.

 LCCC was the first community college in the state to offer an associate degree that bridged the gap between corrections and law enforcement.
 On February 1, 2008, Dr. Chuck Hall, President of LCCC announced that the correctional officer training program at LCCC would terminate at the end of February, 2008.
 The Department of Corrections began training staff internally, and the college lost between 450 and 650 students annually.
+FGC brought back correctional officer training program around 2016.